 From Homecoming to Legacy Pinning to the Purple and Gold Reunion, we have a variety of in-person events we host for our alumni to enjoy.
 A variety of campus-wide events, such as Mountain Heritage Day, are also available to alumni.
 Learn more

-The Advancement Office and College of Business are partnering to launch the P.A.W.S.
-(Professional Alumni Working with Students) Program.
+The Office of Advancement is partnering with various academic programs to launch the P.A.W.S.
+(Professional Alumni Working with Students) program.
 P.A.W.S. is a mentor program that will provide a valuable and meaningful experience for our alumni and students.
 LEARN MORE

 You don’t have to be a seasoned spokesperson to successfully advocate for WCU.
 Legislators are people just like you and with our Advocacy 101 Guide, you’ll have a great way to get started speaking with your local legislators whether it’s in-person, by email or on the phone.
 WCU has several legislative priorities that supporters can advocate for.